 The California Energy Commission will implement Senate Bill 49 (Skinner, Chapter 697, Statues of 2019) by adopting feasible and cost effective standards considering a list of priorities and factors outlined in statutes (e.g., cost, benefits to consumers, alignment of energy demand and supply, and maintain grid reliability).

-When determining cost-effectiveness, the CEC may consider the following:
+When developing these standards, the CEC shall consider the following:

 The California Energy Commission invites interested stakeholders to submit information regarding Flexible Demand Appliances to this docket.
 The rulemaking will establish standards and labeling requirements to expand on efforts to facilitate and deploy flexible demand technologies for appliances.